atdunwoody/SfM_BE_Classifier/README.md

  - DEM
  - Training and Validation shapefiles

+Open `RF_input_parameters.py` and update the file_paths
+Open `RF_driver.ipynb` and run all cells

-Tips on creating training and validation shapefiles:
+Creating training and validation shapefiles:
  - Use nonzero integers to identify classification categories.
 Zero is the nodata value.
  - Balance the classes in your training shapefile.
 If there is significantly more pixels of one class in your training data than another (e.g. 10X more vegetation pixels than bare earth) the model may be biased torwards misclassifying bare earth pixels as vegetation.
  - Beware of data leakage.
 Make sure training and validation shapefiles do not overlap.
 Additionally, if you run your model multiple times and change the training data or hyperparameters between each run to try to improve performance on the validation data, the model may "learn" to perform on that specific validation set.
 It is good practice to have a subset of your validation data thatthe final trained model only sees once.